robotjonboy/node16-express-template/README.md

-OpenFaaS Node.js 10 (LTS) and Express.js template
+OpenFaaS Node.js 16 (LTS) and Express.js template
 =============================================

+2022-07-26 Trying to update this to more recent node version

 This template provides additional context and control over the HTTP response from your function.